 Degree of re-use of existing solutions.
-If the country has already existing e-government solutions, such as electronic identification or electronic invoicing, those will decrease the cost.
+If the country already has existing e-government solutions, such as electronic identification or electronic invoicing, those will decrease the cost.
 The degree to which EBRD’s tools are used will also decrease the final cost.

 Need for customisation.
 The degree to which the country procurement processes differ from international standards or have exceptions will increase the cost, as the existing tools will need to be further adapted.

-Procurement volume and structure.
-The higher the number of contracts, the higher the costs, as more space is needed and there are further change management and marketing costs associated with implementation.
-Regarding structure, if the legislation allows for only a few types of procurement procedures, the cost will be lower; but if the procurement market is quite advanced and uses more sophisticated procurement procedures, there will be a higher cost of implementing them.
+Procurement volume.
+The higher the number of contracts, the higher the costs, as more storage capacity is needed.

+Procurement structure.
+If legislation allows for only a few types of procurement procedures, the cost will be lower; but if the procurement market is quite advanced and uses more sophisticated procurement procedures, there will be a higher cost of implementing them since further development and change management is required associated with the implementation.

 Level of centralisation.
 This will affect marketing costs (if there is a need to visit a lot of small contracting authorities or if there are only a few big players that can later educate the rest) and the priorities of development, which may mean further efforts being allocated to centralised purchasing.